fireinthehole/django-socialaccess/README.rst

 ===================

 This application is an OAuth based client for Django sites.
 It is powered by the python oauth2 client implementation and supports both the oauth and the oauth2 versions.
-Django socialaccess permits user authentication and api access to a limited list of oauth servers and their apis.
+Django socialaccess permits user authentication and api access to a limited list of oauth providers and their APIs.

 Requirements